 When it comes to increasing exposure to your site, the question is no longer how can I rank on Google, but the question is how I can rank on Google Shopping?

 Almost everyone knows ranking is important but if I ask, why it’s important?
 Well, let me explain the most important factors.
-If your products rank as one of the top five, then it can quickly build credibility for your brand and also gives a better chance to attract the first-time buyer.
+If your products rank as one of the top five, then it can quickly build credibility for your brand and also gives a better chance to attract first-time buyers.

-When consumers look for guidance on which product or brand to buy, most of the time ‘top-rated’ and ‘best’ searchers appear early.
+When consumers look for guidance on which product or brand to buy, most of the time top-rated and best searchers appear early.
 It will increase brand awareness among new customers while they are still in the research phase.